idenyigabriel/idenyigabriel/README.md

 # Hello!

-**I am Idenyi Gabriel, a fullstack web developer and a graduate of Computer Science and Enginnering from Nigeria.**
+**I am Idenyi Gabriel, a fullstack web developer and a graduate of Computer Science and Engineering from Nigeria.**

 **I'm a tech savvy, a quick thinker, a problem solver, idealist, original thinker and an introvert.**

-**At the core, i am a Python Developer, but also experienced in the use of Javascript, Jquery, HTML, CSS and a lot more.**
+**At the core, i am a Python Developer, but also experienced in the use of Javascript, React, Jquery, HTML, CSS and a lot more.**

 **What i may lack in knowledge, i make up in my willingness to learn, dedication to my work and passion to keep improving.**